IHE/ACDC/input/pagecontent/actorsandtransactions.md

 These actors participate in the following transactions:

-Query Artifact [PCC-X1]
+<a name='pcc-x1'> </a> Query Artifact [PCC-X1]
-:   this transaction uses RESTful API to query assessment instruments that meet certain criteria, e.g., by
+:   The Query Artifact transaction uses RESTful API to query assessment instruments that meet certain criteria, e.g., by
     topic, coded concern, procedure, clinical area, et cetera, retrieving the metadata essential to enable the consumer to determine if it wants to know more about the assessment instrument.

     The returned result would list the metadata associated with the various Questionnaire resources available but need not contain complete data on items in the instrument.

-Request Artifact [PCC-X2]
+<a name='pcc-x2'> </a> Request Artifact [PCC-X2]
-:   this transaction uses RESTful API to requests the complete details of an Assessment Instrument in
+:   The Request Artifact transaction uses RESTful API to requests the complete details of an Assessment Instrument in
     order to implement it for evaluation or production use.

-Request Assessment [PCC-X3]
+<a name='pcc-x3'> </a> Request Assessment [PCC-X3]
-:   this transaction initiates an assessment.
+:   The Request Assessment transaction initiates an assessment.

-Report Assessment [PCC-X4]
+<a name='pcc-x4'> </a> Report Assessment [PCC-X4]
-:   this transaction reports on the results of an assessment via a restful API.
+:   The Report Assessment transaction reports on the results of an assessment via a restful API.

 The figure below depicts how these actors interact with each other through the IHE transactions described above.